microcks/microcks.io/content/documentation/installing/docker-compose.md

 You will be redirected to the main dashboard page.
 You can now start [using Microcks](https://microcks.io/documentation/getting-started/#using-microcks)!

-> **Mac M1 users**: running Microcks on M1 requires a special setting and we provide a dedicated `docker-compose-osx-m1.yml` file for that.
-So you'll have to use the `docker compose -f docker-compose-osx-m1.yml up -d` command to launch Microcks.

 ### Enabling Asynchronous API features